There's more to Peru than meets the eye

 Cusco: A tale of two cities

 An Inca capital, a colonial power, and a cultural gem, Cusco is one of the Americas longest continuously occupied cities, and is forever reinventing itself.
-Experience all the facets: go on a curated tour of a much-heralded modern museum to see pre-Colombian history in artifacts from 1250 B.C. to 1532 A.D.
+Experience all the facets of a Peru expedition: go on a curated tour of a much-heralded modern museum to see pre-Colombian history in artifacts from 1250 B.C. to 1532 A.D.
 Venture to the stone fortress of Sacsayhuaman, perched above the city, and walk along its massive walls, remnants of a structure dismantled by conquistadores to build Spanish Cusco.
 See the colonial history in the center of town at Plaza de Armas, flanked by Spanish churches and now lined with neoclassical style buildings and outdoor cafés.

 Our accommodations here are in an exquisite 16th-century monastery steps from the city square.
 Take a stroll in its elegant arcaded courtyard and admire the 16th-century antiques and paintings decorating the halls prior to a special dinner in the vaulted dining room.